neagle/n3/src/content/posts/stowaway/index.md

 ### Rich Honey

 Rich honey is just a 2:1 honey-to-water syrup.
 Add one part water to two parts honey and heat it up enough to combine.
 It turns honey from an unmixable gloop into a well-behaved cocktail ingredient.
-Mariano Licuidini was a particular fan of the rich honey ratio and used it in a lot of his creations at the Mai-Kai.
+Mariano Licudini was a particular fan of the rich honey ratio and used it in a lot of his creations at the Mai-Kai.

 ### Syrups